yannvr/codemods/README.md

 ### JS/React transformations
-Don't let those leftover debug statements in your PR make you look unprofessional or let the linter break your balls again with some destructuring warnings.
+Don't let those leftover debug statements in your PR make you look a bozo or let the linter break your balls again with some destructuring warnings.
 Here is a collection of codemods to stop you getting RSI doing boring things.

 A more maintainable code is a better code.
 That is the motivation.
 Simply run [transform](https://github.com/yannvr/codemods#holistic-transformation) using your eslint config to have